Unconstrained Facial Action Unit Detection via Latent Feature Domain: Unconstrained Facial AU Detection

 Such least-squares loss in Eqs.~\eqref{eq:EDl} and \eqref{eq:EEt} is often used in adversarial learning due to its stability~\cite{mao2017least}.
 The combination of Eq.~\eqref{eq:EDl} and Eq.~\eqref{eq:EEt} completely defines the landmark adversarial loss $\mathcal{L}_{{ad}_l}(E_{t},D_l,X^T,\mathbf{Y}^T)$.
 In Fig.~\ref{fig:ADLD_framework_full}(a), we can observe that $z^t_{t}$ contains AU-free information including global pose and texture, which are beneficial for the latent feature $\tilde{x}^t$ to adapt to unconstrained conditions of the target domain.
 Besides, the gradients from $E_t$ are set to not be back-propagated to $E_f$ and $G$ for avoiding the adversarial training between $E_t$ and $D_l$ impacts the learning of $x^t$ and $\tilde{x}^t$, respectively.

-\textbf{Landmark-Related Feature.} To extract landmark-related features, we employ the landmark detector $F_l$ to predict locations of facial inner-landmarks.
+\textbf{Landmark-Related Feature.} To extract the landmark-related feature, we employ the landmark detector $F_l$ to predict the locations of facial inner-landmarks.
 By treating the landmark detection as a classification problem, we define the landmark classification loss as

 where $F_l$ also outputs $n$ response maps similar to $D_l$.
 Minimizing Eq.~\eqref{eq:Ll} encourages the $i$-th response map to have the highest response $\sigma(F_{l}^{(i,y^t_i)}(x^t))$ at the location $(\lfloor q^t_{2i-1}d/l\rceil, \lfloor q^t_{2i}d/l\rceil)$ while having near-zero responses at other locations.